-Coriell Institute has an annual operating budget of $17 million, about $11 million of which comes from federally- and state-funded grants and contracts.
-Private and corporate philanthropy provides the seed money to initiate new programs in science at Coriell – science that has the opportunity to advance discoveries in research which may not be occurring at other research institutes.
+Coriell Institute receives funding from federal and state grants and contracts.
+Private and corporate philanthropy also provides the seed money to initiate new programs in science at Coriell – science that has the opportunity to advance discoveries in research which may not be occurring at other research institutes.

 8. How can I support the research mission of Coriell Institute?

 While the majority of Coriell’s operating revenue is derived from federally- and state-funded grants and contracts, the Institute also relies on private, foundation, and corporate philanthropy.
 Your support can advance the emerging field of personalized medicine to improve the practice of medicine.
 Your support also allows Coriell to pursue and support research in adult stem cell biology and genomics seeking to unlock the code of human disease.

 There are many ways to give to Coriell: Outrights gifts, through your workplace giving programs, planned giving, volunteering your time and expertise, or attending or hosting a Coriell event.
 Visit our fund development page to learn more about how you can support scientific research.